neilgee/slicknav-menu/readme.txt

 = 1.7.0 =

 * 30/9/15 - Now add comma separated menus for one combined menu -> props Ov3rfly, filter name more descriptively named.

+= 1.7.1 =

+* 23/10/15 - Option to hide header when SlickNav displays, this will only apply to themes with a header class of '.site-header' otherwise it will need to be done in the CSS, minor updates to descriptive text.
+Less padding around top & bottom of brand logo.